Code-Institute-Submissions/Destination-Donegal-Town/README.md

 * <a target="_blank" href="https://getbootstrap.com/docs/4.4/getting-started/introduction/">Bootstrap 4.4.1</a>
     * **Bootstrap** was used to assist with the responsiveness and styling of the navbar, carousel and the tabs.
 * <a target="_blank" href="https://fonts.google.com/">Google Fonts</a>
-    * **Google fonts** were used to import the Calligraffitti and Raleway font into the style.css file which is the 2 fonts used in the project.
+    * **Google fonts** were used to import the Calligraffitti and Raleway font into the style.css file which are the 2 fonts used in the project.
 * <a target="_blank" href="https://fontawesome.com/">Font Awesome</a>
     * **Font Awesome** was used to add icons for UX purposes.
-Icons specifically used for social icons in footer and contact us sections and for contcat details in the recommendations section..
+Icons specifically used for social icons in footer and contact us sections and for the contact details in the recommendations section.
 * <a target="_blank" href="https://jquery.com/">jQuery</a>
     * The project uses **JQuery** to simplify DOM manipulation.
 * <a target="_blank" href="https://developers.google.com/maps/documentation">Google Maps API</a>
     * The project uses the **Google Maps API** to integrate a map into the website.
 * <a target="_blank" href="https://www.emailjs.com/">EmailJS</a>
-    * When contact Us form completed correctly, **EmailJS** will email myself details of the completed contact from and also auto reply to the user.
+    * When the Contact Us form is completed correctly, **EmailJS** will email myself details of the completed contact form and also auto reply to the user.
 * <a target="_blank" href="https://git-scm.com/">Git</a>
     * **Git** was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 * <a target="_blank" href="https://www.gitpod.io/">Gitpod</a>